AmeliaTYR/ip/docs/UserGuide.md

 Format: `deadline t/TASKNAME d/DUE_DATE`

 * The `TASKNAME` cannot contain slashes.
-* The `DUE_DATE` can be of the format "dd-MM-yyyy HH:mm" with the time in 24-Hr format or "dd-MM-yyyy"
+* The `DUE_DATE` can be of the format "dd-MM-yyyy HH:mm" with the time in 24-Hr format or "dd-MM-yyyy".
 * The parameters can be in any order

 Example of usage: